 Geoff Potter – Local Studies Librarian, Gosford Library

-Geoff’s presentation focused on his considerable knowledge of the Gosford area and in particular the reaction to the onset of WWI.
+Geoff has spoken to us on a couple of occasions, and his presentations focused on his considerable knowledge of the Gosford area.
+He has talked of the reaction to the onset of WWI, and the history of the Central Coast Leagues Club.
 The links below are excellent resources for this glimpse in to history.

 Sue Sweeney – The Cavalcade of History and Fashion Inc.

 The Cavalcade of History and Fashion is a collection of historic gowns and accessories.
 The collection, dating from the 1700s, has been used by its custodians, a volunteer, not-for-profit community group, to share Australia’s social and fashion history for over 50 years.